Where did the name MYPath come from?

 The MYPath Trail System to travel from McCormick’s Creek State Park to the YMCA or vice versa is approximately 5 miles one way.

-For completion in 2016, if you start at the newly constructed Cooper Commons Trailhead and walk the Riverfront Trail, the loop is a total of 1.4 miles, making it a perfect length for a quick leisurely walk on a lunch break or after work.
+If you start at the newly constructed Cooper Commons Trailhead and walk the Riverfront Trail, the loop is a total of 1.4 miles, making it a perfect length for a quick leisurely walk on a lunch break or after work.

 Will the Riverfront Trail be paved/bike friendly?